Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Applications

+We continue by discussing how known behavioral models from the literature fit into our framework and how our existence and uniqueness results apply to them.
+We begin with deterministic prediction equilibria, which subsume several well-known equilibrium concepts such as dynamic Nash equilibria (also known as Nash flows over time) and instantaneous dynamic equilibria.
+Then, we discuss the applications to prescriptive routing models such as those introduced by \textcite{Bayen2019}.

-\subsection{Deterministic Prediction Equilibrium}
+\subsubsection{Deterministic Prediction Equilibrium}

-We first analyse deterministic prediction equilibria where particles choose their path by minimizing the predicted travel cost neglecting any random noise.
-We use the model proposed in \cite{PredictionEquilibria}, and show that it fits into the concept of routing operators.
+In a deterministic prediction equilibrium, particles adaptively choose their path by minimizing the predicted travel cost.
+Here, all particles of a commodity are assumed to use a common travel cost predictor which may depend on the (past and/or future) evolution of the flow.
+We reintroduce the model proposed in~\cite{PredictionEquilibria}, and show that it fits into the concept of routing operators.